CAMP-eXplain-AI/Style-CheXplain/README.md

-# CheXplaining in Style: Counterfactual Explanations for Chest X-rays with StyleGAN
+# CheXplaining in Style: Counterfactual Explanations for Chest X-rays

 This repository is the official implementation of our paper.